TritonDataCenter/manatee/docs/migrate-1-to-2.md

 }
 ```

+## Rebuild Deposed Primary

+This step is optional depending on whether the sync took over as primary or not.
+If the sync did take over as primary (as in the previous step), you should
+see a manatee peer tagged with "deposed" when running `manatee-adm status`.

+This deposed peer will need to be rebuilt.
+To do so, log onto the host, run
+`manatee-adm rebuild` and follow the prompts.
+Once the rebuild is complete,
+you should see the deposed peer become an async.

-You can also see that `manatee-adm history` reflects the progression of changes:
+Your cluster should now look "healthy".
+You can also see that `manatee-adm
+history` reflects the progression of changes:

 ```
 [root@d0c715ab (postgres) ~]$ manatee-adm history